-Lake Mburo National Park, covers 260 kms; it is situated in Mbarara District, with an altitude range from of 1220 m to 1828 m above sea level.
-The park is named after the Lake which lies in this territory.
+Lake Mburo National Park covers 260 km; it is situated in Mbarara District, with an altitude range from 1220 meters to 1828 meters above sea level.
+The park is named after the Lake (Lake Mburo) which lies in this territory.

 Species found in Lake Mburo National Park

 This little park hosts a variety of animals, that is to say, 68 mammal species, including a large number of impalas, antelope the origin of “Kampala’s” name, Uganda kobs, zebras, Ankole cattle, Cape Buffaloes, Topis, Leopards, spotted hyenas, waterbucks, warthogs, oribi, bushbucks, duikers.
 There are 315 bird species, including red-faced barbet, crested crane, shoebill and papyrus yellow warbler.
 The vegetation is dominated by an open Savannah of Acacia trees, Olea and Boscia.

 The famous boat on Lake Mburo, to see crocodiles, hippos, cormorants, fish eagle, pelicans, herons and many bird species.
 Game drives along the Park to see the animals the Impala, Zebra, Kazuma or Lakeside tracks).
 Nature walk-foot safaris and bird watching, Horse biking, cycling and visit to communities and cultural sites like the Igongo cultural centre which provide good stopovers to tourists.